JVM bytecode execution engine written in Java/Kotlin

 thread.execute(instance, method!!, args, true, 0)

-You can get the following output in the console
+You can get the following output on the console.

 2023-05-21 17:51:10 [DEBUG] Execute method: public void Hello.hello()